 Monitoring with Beszel

 First and simple runner up to make this possible is Beszel.
-Beszel can be run as a local service or in docker and consists of a web frontend and and agent that can be used on multiple systems and even supports Windows and MacOS.
-Installation is an easy job in docker and once it's running there is insightful information on system metrics and docker services and even some logs.
+Beszel can be run as a local service or in docker and consists of a web frontend and and an agent that can be used on multiple systems and even supports Windows and MacOS.
+Installation is an easy job in docker and once it's running there is insightful information with system metrics and docker services and even some logs.

 Observability with Coroot

 My personal choice on monitoring a home server system is Coroot.
-In my current setup on a Rocky Linux 9.X system Coroot exist out of a Clickhouse server to store metrics, logs, traces and profiles, the Coroot service, a node-agent and cluster-agent.
-The node agent collects all metrics and logs of the present services thru eBPF and the cluster agent is needed if one wants detailed information on databases like MySQL, Postgres or Redis.
+In my current setup with a Rocky Linux 9.X system Coroot runs on a Clickhouse server to store metrics, logs, traces and profiles, the Coroot service, a node-agent and cluster-agent service.

-Because of the control I want over Clickhouse it's running as a local service for better convenience.
-The control is because of scaling down memory usage of Clickhouse, scaling down logging on disk and the database and easy changes on the data.
-The only downside is updating Clickhouse manually with yum/dnf.
+Because of the control I want over Clickhouse it is running as a local service for better convenience.
+The control is because of scaling down memory usage of Clickhouse, scaling down logging on disk and the database, and more easy changes on the data and configuration.
+The only downside is updating Clickhouse manually with yum/dnf.The Coroot services run in docker thru a docker-compose file.
+In a normal setup Prometheus is required, in this setup Clickhouse is used as a supported alternative so one needs less resources.

 Installing Clickhouse